adembudak/CMakeForImGui/README.md

 [CMake](https://cmake.org) build script support for [Dear ImGui](https://github.com/ocornut/imgui).
 This builds and installs the library and backends, also builds example programs.

+This work proposed for the Dear ImGui upstream: https://github.com/ocornut/imgui/issues/8896

 ## Building

 ```cmake